hoang-tran/hoang-tran.github.io/_drafts/how-to-write-automated-ui-tests-in-ios.md

 {% endhighlight %}

 This will create a Realm database in memory and it only exists for as long as the tests are still running.

+Your project may use a different database technology (CoreData, FMDB, SQLite) but the idea is the same.
+You create a test database file and direct all test records into it.
+Your main database file is safe.

 We're gonna put this database setup into the **beforeAll** block so that it is executed only once.